ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 unable to forward a Welcome message to the target provider).

 The path includes the target user.
 The request body includes the protocol (currently just MLS 1.0), and the requesting user.
-The request SHOULD include the room ID for which the KeyPackage is intended, as the target may have only granted consent for a specific room.
+When the request is being made in the context of adding the target user to a room, the request MUST include the room ID for which the KeyPackage is intended, as the target may have only granted consent for a specific room.